 Is Black Mold Dangerous?

-There are some versions of black mold that may cause small side effects such as a stuffy nose or coughing, almost all mold can cause stronger side effects to people with asthma, mold allergies, or weakened immune systems.
+There are versions of black mold that may cause small side effects such as a stuffy nose or coughing, but almost all mold can cause stronger side effects to people with asthma, mold allergies, or weakened immune systems.

 Different Kinds of Black Mold